 BEHAVIOR DEFINITION Arson in the first degree (KRS 513.040) A student is guilty of arson in the first degree when, with intent to destroy or damage a building, he starts a fire or causes an explosion, and; 1. (a) The building is inhabited or occupied or the student has reason to believe the building may be inhabited or occupied; or 2. (b) Any other or person sustains serious physical injury as a result of the fire or explosion or the firefighting as a result thereof.
 Attempting to set, aiding in setting, or intentionally setting a fire.
-(1) A student is guilty of arson in the second degree when he starts a fire or causes an explosion with intent to destroy or Arson in the second degree (KRS 5 13.040) damage a building: (a) Of another; or(b) Of his own or of another, to collect or facilitate the collection of insurance proceeds for such loss.(2) In any prosecution under this section, it is a defense that: (a) No student other than the defendant had a possessory or proprietary interest in the building, or, if other students or persons had such an interest, all of them consented to the defendant's conduct; and(b) The defendant's sole intent was to destroy or damage the building for a lawful purpose.
-Arson in the third degree (KRS 513.040) (1) A student is guilty of arson in the third degree if he wantonly causes destruction or damage to a building of his own or of another by intentionally starting a fire or causing an explosion.
-(2) In any prosecution under this section, it is a defense that no student other than the defendant had a possessory or proprietary interest in the building, or, if other students or persons had such an interest, all of them consented to defendant's conduct.
-Assault in the first degree (KRS 508.010) A student is guilty of assault in the first degree when the student: (a) Intentionally causes serious physical injury to another person by means of a deadly weapon or a dangerous instrument; or (b) Under circumstances manifesting extreme indifference to the value of human life, wantonly engages in conduct which creates a grave risk of death to another and thereby causes seriousphysical injury to another person.
+(1) A student is quilty of arson in the second degree when he starts a fire or causes an explosion with intent to destroy or rson in the second degre (RS 513.040) Arson in the third degree KRS 513.040) (1) A student is guilty of arson in the third degree if he wantonly causes destruction or damage to a building of his own or of another by intentionally starting a fire or causing an explosion.
+(2) In any prosecution under this section, it is a defense that student other than the defendant had a possessory or proprietary interest in the building, or, if other students or persons has such an interest, all of them consented to defendant's conduct.
+Assault in the first degree (KRS 508.010) A student is guilty of assault in the first degree when the student: 1. (a) Intentionally causes serious physical injury to another person by means of a deadly weapon or a dangerous instrument; or 2. (b) Under circumstances manifesting extreme indifference to the value of human life, wantonly engages in conduct which creates a grave risk of death to another and thereby causes seriousphysical injury to another person.
 Assault in the second degree (KRS 508.020) A student is guilty of assault in the second degree when the student: 1. (a) Intentionally causes serious physical injury to another person; or 2. (b) Intentionally causes physical injury to another person by means of a deadly weapon or a dangerous instrument; or 3. (c) Wantonly causes serious physical injury to another person by means of a deadly weapon or dangerous instrument.
-Assault in the third degree (KRS 508.025) A student is guilty of assault in the third degree when the student: (a) Recklessly, with a deadly weapon or dangerous instrument, or intentionally causes or attempts tocause physical injury to: Assault in the fourth degree (KRS 508.030) A student is guilty of assault in the fourth degree when the student: 1. (a) Intentionally or wantonly causes physical injury to another person; or (b) With recklessness, causes physical injury to another person by means of a deadly weapon or a dangerous instrument.
+Assault in the third degree (KRS 508.025) A student is guilty of assault in the third degree when the student: 1. (a) Recklessly, with a deadly weapon or dangerous instrument, or intentionally causes or attempts tocause physical injury to: 9) A public or private elementary or secondary school or school district classified or certified employee, school bus driver, or other school employee acting in the course and scope of theemployee's employment.
+(10) A public or private elementary or secondary school or school district volunteer acting in the course and scope of that person's volunteer service for the school or school district.
+Assault in the fourth degree (KRS 508.030) A student is guilty of assault in the fourth degree when the student: 1. (a) Intentionally or wantonly causes physical injury to another person; or (b) With recklessness, causes physical injury to another person by means of a deadly weapon or a dangerous instrument.